anshb24/TrafficLightController/README.md

 control system that will reduce the wait time for drivers and improve traffic flow.
 The traffic light system consists of two intersections, North-South and East-West.

-The state machine diagram of the soultion implemented is available in the repository.
+The state machine diagram of the solution implemented is available in the repository.
 The other files in the repository include code for setup and implementation of the problem.